Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Introduction

 \paragraph{Parallel Flipping: } In parallel, we run the original setup and the same pipeline with the data inverted, and we then combine the predictions by taking the second half of both of them.

-\paragraph{Sequence Doubling: } We concatenate every sequence in the original data with itself before introducing it to the model, and use only the second half of the last hidden layer to compute predictions. \\
+\paragraph{Sequence Doubling: } We concatenate every sequence in the original data with itself before introducing it to the model, and use only the second half of the last hidden layer to compute predictions.

-Both methods extend the sequence context that models can access at different points, and results show that our methods outperform the original setup for all tasks and cross-modal adaptation methods, closing the gap to encoder-only models, as shown in Figure \ref{fig:one}.
-Each method comes with particular tradeoffs, making this a promising direction for future work.
-We hope that our findings broaden the spectrum of models used for cross-modal adaptation and further the field of scientific ML.
-Our code is available here: \textbf{REDACTED FOR REVIEW}.
+Both methods extend the sequence context that models can access at different points, and results show that our methods outperform the original setup for all tasks and cross-modal adaptation methods, closing the gap to encoder-only models (Section \ref{sec:results}), as shown in Figure \ref{fig:one}.
+Each method comes with particular tradeoffs, making this a promising direction for future work, which we discuss in Section \ref{sec:discussion}.
+We hope that our findings broaden the spectrum of models used for cross-modal adaptation and further the field of scientific machine learning.